Flow Analysis of a Manifold

 For internal flow analysis, it is required that the fluid volume be extracted from the hollow geometry using a CAD program.
-In the below example, figure 1 shows the hollow manifold geometry and figure 2 shows the extracted fluid volume.
+In the below example, the left of figure 1 shows the hollow manifold geometry and the right shows the extracted fluid volume.

-As shown in figure 2, it is recommended to have the flow at the outlets flowing into a plenum region in order to move the pressure boundary condition away from the region of interest.
+As shown in the figure to the right, it is recommended to have the flow at the outlets flowing into a plenum region in order to move the pressure boundary condition away from the region of interest.

-Note: Manifold.step downloaded from the above link is the same geometry as shown in figure 2.
+Note: Manifold.step that will be used here is the same geometry as shown to the right.

 Import the CAD file

-- In OnScale Solve, from the Projects tab of the dashboard, create a new project by clicking on the New Project button.
+- In OnScale Solve, from the Projects tab of the dashboard, create a new project.

 Assign a Fluid material to the geometry